 My fringe needs cutting, like, now….

 As you can see I’m not going to get far looking like this.
 Not without bumping into things anyway.
-So today I’m going to show you how to cut a fringe or bangs at home.
+So today I’m going to show you how to cut bangs, or a fringe in the UK, at home.
 No waiting at the hairdressers.

-A Hairdressers visit is not looking imminent, but it’s not really necessary to spend money or hang around waiting for a trim as it’s dead easy to cut a fringe at home (or bangs, if you’re American!)
+A Hairdressers visit is not looking imminent, but it’s not really necessary to spend money or hang around waiting for a trim as it’s dead easy to cut bangs at home.

 I’ve done it before and I’ll do it again and I PROMISE that if you follow these steps it’ll work out fine, and if it doesn’t, remember it’s only hair, it grows back.
 If it didn’t you wouldn’t need to cut it….